* Limit was $400 for 2020, $500 for 2021

 The detailed version of the Covid-19 WFH (which requires a signed T2200s form from your employer certifying that you needed to work from home in 2020 due to the Covid-19 pandemic), you do a similar calculation to the self-employed version.

-However the deduction is still limited to only 200 business days.
+However the deduction is still limited to only 200 business days in 2020 or 250 business days in 2021.

 For a person who owned rather than rented, the picture is actually bleaker.
 Under the rules of WFH for salaried workers, a number of significant expenses are disallowed, including property tax, mortgage interest, and house insurance.